 "You jes' gonna wait for the army to come down on our heads, s' that it?"

 "Something like that."

-Ermer's fear rose like a flame up his throat, keeping him awake.
+Sammy's fear rose like a flame up his throat, keeping him awake.
 SOLDIERs did not – could not – go rogue.
+'Stay awake.'

 The big man puffed up his chest and seemed to grow in size.
 "I'll pay if the job get done, and that means my crew does what—"

 A spray of bullets scattered where they had been standing.
-The two MPs had arrived at the platform and ran forward, guns at the ready.
+The two MPs arrived at the platform and ran forward, guns at the ready.